USEPA/CRACMM/docs/_sources/index.md.txt

-# CRACMM Documentation
+# Overview

-The Community Regional Atmospheric Chemistry Multiphase Mechanism (CRACMM) is a description of atmospheric NO<sub>X</sub>-VOC-O<sub>3</sub>-aerosol chemistry and associated metadata (Pye et al., 2023; Place et al., 2023).
+The Community Regional Atmospheric Chemistry Multiphase Mechanism (CRACMM) is a description of atmospheric NO<sub>X</sub>-VOC-O<sub>3</sub>-aerosol chemistry and associated metadata ([Pye et al., 2023](https://doi.org/10.5194/acp-23-5043-2023); [Place et al., 2023](https://doi.org/10.5194/acp-23-9173-2023)).
 CRACMM has been available in the EPA [Community Multiscale Air Quality (CMAQ) modeling system](https://github.com/USEPA/CMAQ) since version 5.4 (2022 release) and will continue to be updated (see the [EPA fact sheet on the CMAQ website](https://www.epa.gov/cmaq/cracmm)).
-In CMAQ, CRACMM was initially released with two representations of isoprene chemistry (see Wiser et al., 2023) that were merged together in CRACMM2 (Skipper et al., 2024).
+In CMAQ, CRACMM was initially released with two representations of isoprene chemistry (see [Wiser et al., 2023](https://doi.org/10.5194/gmd-16-1801-2023)) that were merged together in CRACMM2 ([Skipper et al., 2024](https://doi.org/10.5194/acp-24-12903-2024)).
 The main repository branch on github will evolve (see [Version History](additional_info.md#Version-history)) and be periodically tagged to reflect official release versions.
 To obtain frozen versions of CRACMM, select the appropriate branch or tag on github.

 ## Point of Contact
 Havala Pye, pye.havala@epa.gov